-- 1. Changes which do not call into question the grant award decision and shall be decided upon by the MA, i.e. - Budgetary changes: - budgetary transfers between main budget headings which are more than 15% of the amount originally entered (or as modified by addendum) to the main headings in question; - amending the main budget headings for staff costs, indirect (administrative) costs or costs presented as lump sums; - additional outside funding allowing reduction in grant and/or decrease in percentage of co-financing; - substantial budgetary changes in the Partnership Agreement (as defined in the paragraph 9 (5) of the grant contract). - Non-budgetary changes, i.e.: - modification of output and result indicators value by more than 15%; - changes of activities not changing the overall objective (e.g. update of the scope of activities necessary or directly related to the implementation of initial version of the project and having no significant influence on the project objectives). - 2.
-Changes that may potentially question the grant award decision, which require the JMC decision:
+1. Changes which do not call into question the grant award decision and shall be decided upon by the MA, i.e.

+- Budgetary changes: - budgetary transfers between main budget headings which are more than 15% of the amount originally entered (or as modified by addendum) to the main headings in question; - budgetary reallocations of any value between the project beneficiaries being financed from the same source of funding (i.e. from the European Union's contribution or from the Russian Federation's contribution); before submitting the request for such a change in the project, the lead beneficiary is obliged to officially consult the JTS on the possibility of performing such reallocations due to financial situation in the Programme; - additional staff adding new position to the project staff, even though there are sufficient funds in the budget heading staff costs - in cases when staff costs are settled as real costs; - amending by any value the main budget headings for staff costs, infrastructure component or costs presented as lump sums; - additional outside funding allowing reduction in grant and/or decrease in percentage of cofinancing; - substantial budgetary changes in the Partnership Agreement (as defined in the paragraph 9 (5) of the grant contract). - Non-budgetary changes, i.e.: - modification of output and result indicators value by more than 15%; - changes of activities not changing the overall objective (e.g. update of the scope of activities necessary or directly related to the implementation of initial version of the project and having no significant influence on the project objectives).

+2. Changes that may potentially question the grant award decision, which require the JMC decision:

-- substantial non-budgetary changes in the Partnership Agreement (e.g. change of lead beneficiary and/or beneficiary(s), introduction of new beneficiary(s)); - substantial changes in the project objectives; - extension of the project implementation period in duly justified cases it can be allowed to prolong the project implementation period, however, the end date of the implementation period cannot be later than 31 December 2022; - introduction, cancelation, replacement of an indicator.
+- substantial non-budgetary changes in the Partnership Agreement (e.g. change of lead beneficiary and/or beneficiary(s), introduction of new beneficiary(s)); - substantial changes in the project objectives;

+- extension of the project implementation period in duly justified cases it can be allowed to prolong the project implementation period, however, the end date of the implementation period cannot be later than 31 December 2022; - introduction, cancelation, replacement of an indicator.